 Graphics processors are constantly pushed to their limits to provide the best possible graphics for gamers.
 In order to meet these demands, post-processing is used to improve the image quality of games.
 One of the most common forms of post-processing is anti-aliasing.
 This technique smooths out the edges of objects in a scene, which can often create a jagged or “pixelated” appearance.
 Traditionally, anti-aliasing has been handled by the graphics processor itself.
 However, this can often lead to decreased performance and lower frame rates.
 Recently, a new type of anti-aliasing has been developed called post-process anti-aliasing.
 This method is handled by the game’s CPU rather than the graphics processor, which results in improved image quality and increased performance.

-Supersampling anti aliasing is a common antialiasing method, and SSAA is one of the most popular fashion trends that you will run across.
-Mostly, SSAA is employed at high resolution and blurred vision are expanded to a clearer, sharper picture by using various reducing methods.
+Supersampling anti-aliasing is a common antialiasing method, and SSAA is one of the most popular fashion trends that you will run across.
+Mostly, SSAA is employed at high resolution and blurred vision is expanded to a clearer, sharper picture by using various reducing methods.

-FXAA abbreviated for fast approximate anti aliasing, was the creation of NVIDIA, and is known to be the best antialiasing techniques for low-end PCs.
+FXAA abbreviated for fast approximate anti-aliasing was the creation of NVIDIA and is known to be the best antialiasing technique for low-end PCs.
 The reason is that it appears on-screen, the 2D image instead of taking the 3D shape of the in-game models.

 Which Anti Aliasing technique you should use?